linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 20 - "Eyes of Mercy" Michelle Jackson

 So beautifully put Father Mark.
 The Lord who understands the poverty of man and all He has to give, He accepts with love.
 The Holy Family poor as they were, offering what they could afford was pleasing to God.
 God understands and accepts all we give Him, as He understood the condition of the poor widow who offered all she had and put into the treasury.
 Comparing her to our blessed Mother was looking at it through humble eyes.
 Mamma Mary too accepts all we give to her even if it isn't the best we can or imperfect as it can be, she accepts it with love from her little children.
 Let us pray to desire to give our best to her.
 It's so comforting to know that even if we couldn't do our best in offering our prayers it's the heart she sees.
 Thank you Mamma Mary

+### AI-Generated Summary: Embracing Humble Offerings of Love

+This text reflects on prayer and scripture, focusing on the theme of humble yet sincere offerings being valued by God.

+**Main Topics Discussed:**

+- **Mary's Humility:** Explores Mary's Magnificat (Luke 1), where she praises God for regarding her "low estate," highlighting her awareness and acceptance of her humble circumstances.
+- **The Widow's Mite:** References the story from Mark 12 where Jesus praises a poor widow for giving her two small coins, emphasizing that she gave "everything she had" out of her poverty, unlike the rich who gave from abundance.
+Jesus valued the sincerity and totality of her gift.
+- **The Holy Family's Poverty:** Notes the Holy Family's limited means, evidenced by their offering of pigeons or turtledoves (the offering of the poor) at Jesus' presentation.
+They lived their poverty openly and with joy, not shame.
+- **Value of Sincere Love:** Discusses how God and Mary value the sincerity and totality of love behind an offering, even if the offering itself is small or imperfect.
+- **Personal Anecdote:** Shares a childhood memory of giving a simple, imperfect drawing to a mother, which was cherished for decades because of the pure love behind it.
+- **Concluding Prayers:** The text concludes with multiple recitations of the Hail Mary, the Lord's Prayer, the Glory Be, and the Sign of the Cross.

+**Key Takeaways:**

+- God looks at the heart and the intention behind actions, valuing sincerity and total self-giving over material wealth or perfection.
+- Mary serves as an example of finding joy and dignity in humble circumstances through faith.
+- We are encouraged to offer our acts of love and devotion to God and Mary with joy and confidence, even when we feel inadequate or imperfect, trusting that our sincere efforts are deeply appreciated.
+- The love behind a gift or action is more important than its outward appearance or perfection.

+**Notable Insights:**

+- Jesus may have been particularly moved by the widow's offering because it reflected the sincere, humble faith he knew in his own mother, Mary.
+- Mary acts as an advocate, encouraging us to freely offer our imperfect but loving efforts.
+- True joy can be found even in material poverty when rooted in a strong relationship with God.

 ## January 21,2025